Carbon is derived from the word “carbo” meaning coal.

 Formation of Acetylene or ethyne molecule (C2H2):

-Ques.
-What would be the electron dot structure of a molecule of sulphur which is made up of eight atoms of sulphur?
+Q. What would be the electron dot structure of a molecule of sulphur which is made up of eight atoms of sulphur?

 Ans.
 The eight atoms of sulphur are joined together in the form of a puckered ring.
+This is also known as the crown shape.

 Non polar and polar covalent compounds: